Some background on me and a few frames from my collection.

 Then, after taking a few years off from point hunting, in the mid 90s my friend, Melvin Tingle, (Mississippi Outdoor TV Series) told me about a pharmacist in Meridian who was building a fantastic Indian artifact collection of Tallahatta quartzite points.
 The pharmacist was Bobby Boyd.
 I called Bobby and arranged a meeting at the pharmacy where Bobby showed me his collection and shared some of his point hunting experiences.
 This got me fired up.
 I had never considered digging in a creek rock bar looking for arrowheads.
 It seemed like an impossible task.
 But, it stands to reason that if they are laying around on top of the rock bars, then there would theroretically be even more under the surface waiting to be found.
 Bobby invited me along on a trip a few weeks later and I made my first nice creek find.
 A large well formed Morrow Mountain point that was 4.5 In. long and 2.75 In wide.
 It was a massive piece as these large Morrow Mountain-Bascom points tend to be.
 Bobby Boyd found a killer Adena point on that day digging beside me.
 I was hooked on creek digging and since that time I have not been able to quench my quest to find points.
 Bobby introduced me to Eddie Spears and I began to hunt points with Eddie on a weekly basis.
 During the next 3 years Eddie and I found many nice points and had great times spending entire days walking along streams and rivers and digging camp site locations.

 As Bobby Boyd told me, it always amazes him that someone can go out into the woods, get in a creek and dig up an arrowhead.
 Sometimes many arrowheads.
 We sometimes get together, the whole group and spend the day point hunting.
 I remember one July a few years back, we found 29 points that day.
 A good day.
 I found 11 myself.
 On another day I watched Bobby Boyd find about 22 points by himself.
 And, the creek hunting in East Miss. and West Alabama is a great place to find Paleo, Trans Paleo and Archaic points.
 Mostly Tallahatta quartzite, very fine in composition, quality and workmanship and often perfectly preserved in the creek beds under rock and water where no free oxygen can promote the oxidation of the material.
 This Tallahatta quartzite, with it's opaque translucence and white snow flake inclusions is some of the most beautiful and sought after material in the point world today.
 And in this area, sometime the points are large, even massive.
 During the past 10 years, I have been lucky enough to find 2 Tallahatta quartzite southern Clovis points.
-One of the greatest feelings when you find a point and hold it in your hand is realizing you are the first to hold it since it was lost.
+One of the greatest feelings when you find a point and hold it in your hand is realizing you are the first person to hold it since it was lost by it's maker.
 You hold a tool that another ancient human made and used to live by and to feed his family during prehistoric times.
 It's an awesome and inspiring feeling that connects you personally to the ancient past in a unique way.
 It makes some arrowhead hunters want to shout.
 It really like living an Indiana Jones adventure every time you go on an artifact hunt.
 An adrenaline pumping high that is really hard to find in today's busy world.
 And after the hunt is over, you can't wait until the next one.
 This is the artifacts hunting experience.

 |The Point Possee from Meridian|